rgov/facebook-political-ads/README.md

     npm install
     npm run watch

+#### Firefox

-If you are a Firefox user you can open a clean browser instance with:
+You can open a clean Firefox browser instance with:

     npm run ff

 and any changes will automatically refresh the extension.
 (You'll need webpack installed globally.)

+#### Chrome

 In Chrome you'll need to add an unpacked extension by following these [directions](https://developer.chrome.com/extensions/getstarted).

+#### Safari

+The Xcode project in the `safari/` directory builds a native macOS app with an embedded Safari app extension.
+The extension shares code with other browsers with some additional glue code.

 ### Backend